SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

 - <span style="font-style:Italic;font-size:19px;">Points 19 - 20</span>

-    - The importance of Jude 5 and how it demonstrates the interaction between the personages of the Trinity in Gen. 19:24 proving that Jesus is Yahweh God yet again (1Co 10:4-5,9 Hosea 13:4).
+    - The importance of Jude 5 and how it demonstrates the interaction between the personages of the Trinity in Gen. 19:24 LEB proving that Jesus is Yahweh God yet again (1Co 10:4-5,9 Hosea 13:4).
 See [NET Notes](https://www.biblegateway.com/passage/?search=Jude%205&version=NET).

         > Now I want to remind you, although you once fully knew it, that <span style="font-weight:Bold;color:Green;">Jesus, who saved a people out of the land of Egypt, afterward destroyed those who did not believe.</span> &mdash; Jude 1:5 ESV (English Standard Version)